-Lack of care leading to Norfolk and Norwich Hospital discharge delays
+Norfolk and Norwich Hospital unable to discharge 180 patients

 Abby Cummings, team manager of Norfolk County Council's social care department for discharging patients, said: "We are asking families to do a lot more than we ever have done.

-"There's some people who are at home who haven't got adequate care to the level they need, that's really uncomfortable, but there is so much pressure in the care network - we just haven't got enough care to meet the demand we have."
+"There's some people who are at home who haven't got adequate care to the level they need.
+That's really uncomfortable, but there is so much pressure in the care network - we just haven't got enough care to meet the demand we have."

 Ms Cummings said there was a "national care crisis".